Zaliznyi Port: Origin

 There are two main theories among historians as to the origin of the name "Zaliznyi Port", which translates to "Iron Port".
 The first, official version, claims that there was originally a pier connected to an Iron bridge in the village, extending over 100 meters into the sea, and at which ships loaded and unloaded, which became known as the Iron Port.
 Eventually, the bridge collapsed, but the name remained and was applied to the whole village.
 The second version claims that the name "Iron Port" began as a name sailors out at sea used as a guiding point, due to being guided by the light reflection of an iron roof on a barn there.

-Although the village has its origins in the late 19th century, when Baron von Falz-Fein helped create a settlement there, it was formally founded in 1922 when it was given its name.
+Although the village has its origins in the late 19th century under the Russian Empire, when Baron von Falz-Fein helped create a settlement there, it was formally founded under the Soviet Union in 1922 when it was given its name.
 According to official sources, in the early 1920s peasants from the city of Hladkivka, then known as Kelehei (Келегеї), settled Zaliznyi Port and engaged in agricultural work, whose products were exported using ships loaded on the Black Sea coast.
 By the 1940s, there was still only one street in the village, running across the seashore.

 Following the Annexation of Crimea by the Russian Federation, Zaliznyi Port developed as a popular tourist attraction for Ukrainians, due to bans on travel to the occupied Crimean peninsula.